A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Introduction

+For each of the four application areas, a benchmark task based on prior work is used for evaluation.
+The benchmark tasks used in this work are perceptual similarity measurement~\cite{zhang2018unreasonable}, training image transformation networks for super-resolution~\cite{johnson2016perceptual}, training U-nets~\cite{ronneberger2015u} for image segmentation~\cite{mosinska2018beyond}, and training autoencoders for embeddings used in downstream prediction~\cite{pihlgren2021pretraining}.
+The results obtained from the benchmark tasks are analyzed to gain insight into how the choice of architecture and feature extraction layer affects performance.
+These insights have been the basis for further suggestions on how to select pretrained architectures and extraction layers for loss networks.
+Details regarding the four benchmarks and justification for their use can be found in Section~\ref{sec:benchmarks}.

-This work focuses on the use of pretrained networks as they are by far the most common use of deep perceptual loss and easier to implement.
+This work focuses on the use of pretrained networks as they are by far the most common use of deep perceptual loss and are easier to implement.
 The pretrained models selected for evaluation are some of the classification architectures provided by Torchvision~\cite{marcel2010torchvision}, a package of the PyTorch~\cite{paszke2019pytorch} framework.
 All of the selected models have been pretrained with the ImageNet~\cite{deng2009imagenet} dataset.
 These networks, with or without pretrained parameters, are readily available for public use, which is itself a motivation for their usage; however, there are more reasons for using the networks provided in Torchvision.
 The pretrained neural networks available in Torchvision contain a wide variety of architectures based on several renowned papers~\cite{krizhevsky2012imagenet,krizhevsky2014one,simonyan2015very,he2016deep,szegedy2015going}.
 There are also multiple different implementations of the different networks within Torchvision.
 This provides the ability to test how different architectures behave as loss networks and how this behavior changes with more minor changes in implementation.
 Additionally, applications of deep perceptual loss commonly use the pretrained networks in Torchvision to create loss networks.

-Another limitation in scope is that only models pretrained on ImageNet are used in the loss networks.
-While exploring how different pretraining procedures and datasets affect the loss networks is an interesting proposition, this is left for future works to investigate.
+This work only considers models pretrained on ImageNet in the loss networks.
 Aside from ease of access, the ImageNet dataset is a good choice for loss network pretraining as it is the most popular pretraining dataset for deep perceptual loss.
 Additionally, it is one of the largest and most well-used computer vision datasets.